 Hapu`upu`u [hapu upu u]

-Commonly called grouper or sea bass, this fish is often substituted for more expensive fishes in Chinese restaurants which feature steamed fish.
+Commonly called grouper or sea bass, this fish has a lobster-like texture and mild flavor.
 Its popularity as a "catch of the day" in non-ethnic restaurants is increasing.

 Hebi [heh bee]

-This is a mild-flavored spearfish and is often served as a favorite entree in some of the better restaurants in Hawaii.
+This is a mild-flavored spearfish with a meaty texture, and is often served as an entree in Hawaii's more quality restaurants.

 Mahimahi [mah'hee mah'hee]

-A white, sweet, moderately dense fish is Hawaii's most popular fish and the one that is most often exported to the mainland.
+The white, sweet, moderately dense fish is Hawaii's most popular.
+Out of all Hawaii's local fish, mahimahi is the one most often exported to the mainland.